Auditing

 Internal Audit

-The operating principles of Internal Audit have been defined in the Internal Audit Charter approved by the Board’s Audit and Risk Committee.
-The Audit and Risk Committee also approves the dynamic Internal Audit plan, which is developed taking into consideration the corporate risk assessment, business area plans, and input from senior management and the Audit and Risk Committee.
+The operating principles of Internal Audit have been defined in the Internal Audit Charter and approved by the Board’s Audit and Risk Committee.
+The Audit and Risk Committee also approves the Internal Audit plan including audits and other activities to be carried out during the year.
+The Internal Audit plan is developed taking into consideration the corporate risk assessment, business area plans, and input from senior management and the Audit and Risk Committee.
 The plan is reviewed and revised when necessary.
-Audit findings, recommendations and management corrective actions are reported regularly to the Audit and Risk Committee.
+Audit observations, recommendations, and management corrective actions are reported regularly to the Audit and Risk Committee.
 The Head of Internal Audit reports functionally to the Audit and Risk Committee and administratively to the CFO.

 External Audit

-According to the Articles of Association, Metso has one auditor, which must be a firm of authorized public accountants.
+In accordance with the Articles of Association, Metso has one auditor, which must be a firm of authorized public accountants.
 The aggregate duration of the consecutive terms of a principal auditor may not exceed seven years.
-This means that Metso’s principal auditor Mikko Järventausta (Ernst & Young) can act in that capacity until the end of the audit of the 2026 financial period.
+This means that Metso’s principal auditor, Mikko Järventausta (Ernst & Young), can act in that capacity until the end of the audit of the 2026 financial period.

-The auditor’s statutory obligation is to audit the company’s accounting, financial statements and administration for the financial year.
-The parent company’s auditor must also audit the consolidated financial statements and other mutual relationships between Group companies.
-In conjunction with our annual financial statements, the auditor submits the statutory Auditor’s Report to Metso’s shareholders.
+The auditor’s statutory obligation is to audit the Company’s accounting, financial statements, and administration for the financial year.
+The Parent Company’s auditor must also audit the consolidated financial statements and other mutual relationships between Group companies.
+In conjunction with the annual financial statements, the auditor submits the Statutory Auditor’s Report to Metso’s shareholders.

 The auditor reports regularly to the Audit and Risk Committee and at least once a year to the Board.
-The Audit and Risk Committee evaluates the performance and services of the auditors each year and annually prepares a proposal on the auditor selection to the Annual General Meeting.
+The Audit and Risk Committee evaluates the performance and services of the auditors and sustainability assurance provider each year and annually prepares a proposal to the Annual General Meeting on the auditor and sustainability assurance provider selection.

 Metso’s pre-approval policy ensures that the Audit and Risk Committee monitors and approves all non-audit-related services provided by the external auditor, including the scope and estimated fees for these services.